-When it comes to claims involving bullying and harassment in the workplace, there’s an overlap between personal injury law and employment law.
+When it comes to claims involving workplace bullying and harassment, there’s an overlap between personal injury law and employment law.

-This is important to know because, if you’ve been bullied at work, you will need to seek advice from two professionals: a personal injuries lawyer and an employment law specialist.
+This is important to know because, if you’ve experienced bullying in the workplace, you will need to seek advice from two professionals: a personal injuries lawyer and an employment law specialist.
 Combined, these lawyers will give you a complete understanding of all your legal rights.

 What is Workplace Bullying?

-Bullying or harassment within the workplace can constitute:
+Examples of harassment or bullying in the workplace can constitute:

 - humiliating abuse